 Child Hunger in Michigan

-- More than 338,000 children in Michigan live in households that were food insecure at some point during the year
+- 17% of children in Michigan live in households that were food insecure at some point during the year, an increase of 2 percentage points over the previous year.

 - Nearly 300,000 school-aged children in southeast Michigan are eligible for free or reduced-price school lunch.
-To be eligible for reduced-priced lunches, kids must live at 185 percent of poverty, or about $44,000 a
+Students from families with incomes below 185 percent of the poverty level are eligible for free or reduced prices in the federal School Lunch Program.

-- Nearly one in four Michigan children (22%) live in poverty, with household incomes under $24,036 for a family of four.
+- Nearly one in five Michigan children (21%) live in poverty, with household incomes under $24,339 for a family of four.

-- More than half (58%) of Detroit's children live in poverty
+- More than half (51%) of Detroit's children live in poverty.

 Child Hunger In America